glodov/glodov/README.md

 # Hello, my dear reader! 🙌

-## About
+## About me

-Here is a bit of information about myself in this marvelous life. ❤️
+Here is a bit of information about me in this marvellous life. ❤️
 There is no stop in observing the universe, it is a continuous and infinite process.

-My current position is as a Solution Architect and Business Developer. 💻
+My current position is as a Social and Solution Architect, author of poems and lectures, human rights activist.

-Everything is about data (objects) and processes (flows) and this is what has to be planned, organized, controlled, and led.
+### Political views
+Anarchist

+> The government cannot give people more than it takes.

+There is no need to manage sovereign people.
+They can manage themselves.

+### Religion views

+Rastafari.

+### Mission

-Building solutions in the chaotic world is my passion. 🧑‍🦰
+Building solutions in the chaotic world is my passion and the only way to live in harmony in this world. 🧑‍🦰
+The most crucial solution I discovered and implemented every moment is being truthful with me (myself), and being an authentic soul self.

 Learning from the best teachers in the world and becoming a better person every day. ☀️